9 Universities To Recall Their Medical Students, Says Cs Magoha

 Kenyan History Teacher Chosen by International Body to Investigate Impact of Covid-19 on Education

-Join Our Telegram Group Last week Friday, July 24, Kenyan Kiswahili and history teacher, Abdikadir Ismail was selected in a group of 11 Varkey Foundation Global Teacher Prize finalists from around the world in launching ‘Class of Covid-19’.
-The group was selected to investigate the impact of the coronavirus crisis on schoolchildren and young people … Read more
+Last week Friday, July 24, Kenyan Kiswahili and history teacher, Abdikadir Ismail was selected in a group of 11 Varkey Foundation Global Teacher Prize finalists from around the world in launching ‘Class of Covid-19’.
+The group was selected to investigate the impact of the coronavirus crisis on schoolchildren and young people in Kenya and around … Read more

 Primary School Child Uses Lockdown To Gain Tailoring Skills

-Join Our Telegram Group Jimmy Mukiibi, aged 13 is a primary school pupil in Mbale town where he was found with his father at his workshop.
+Jimmy Mukiibi, aged 13 is a primary school pupil in Mbale town where he was found with his father at his workshop.
 This workshop was started by Jimmy’s grandfather, whose names he inherited in 1973.
 Unfortunately, he passed on 20 years ago, so he didn’t get to see his grandson.
-He … Read more
+He left the project in … Read more

 Here’s Why Covid-19 Will Yield Lots of School Drop Outs

-Join Our Telegram Group A stunning 42% drop out rate of children before the completion of primary school was reported by UNESCO in 2012.
+A stunning 42% drop out rate of children before the completion of primary school was reported by UNESCO in 2012.
 Since then, things are not any better, right from the elementary schools to universities and colleges.
-However, it is highly anticipated that the effects of the Covid-19 outbreak will skyrocket the … Read more
+However, it is highly anticipated that the effects of the Covid-19 outbreak will skyrocket the dropout rates a great … Read more

 Ministry of Education Press Statement on Reopening of Learning Institutions in Kenya